There are different types of mouth sores. They can occur anywhere in the mouth including bottom of the mouth, inner cheeks, gums, lips, and tongue.

 Cold sores are caused by the herpes simplex virus .
 They are very contagious.
-Usually, you will have tenderness, tingling, or burning before the actual sore appears.
-Cold sores usually begin as blisters and then crust over.
+Often, you will have tenderness, tingling, or burning before the actual sore appears.
+Cold sores most often begin as blisters and then crust over.
 The herpes virus can live in your body for years.
 It only appears as a mouth sore when something triggers it, such as:

 Canker sores are not contagious.
 They may look like a pale or yellow ulcer with a red outer ring.
 You may have one, or a group of them.
 Women seem to get them more than men.
 The cause of canker sores is not clear.
 It may be due to:

-Less commonly, mouth sores can be a sign of an illness, tumor, or reaction to a medication.
+Less commonly, mouth sores can be a sign of an illness, tumor, or reaction to a medicine.
 This can include:

 Drugs that may cause mouth sores include aspirin, beta-blockers, chemotherapy medicines, penicillamine, sulfa drugs, and phenytoin.

-Mouth sores often go away in 10 to 14 days, even if you don't do anything.
+Mouth sores often go away in 10 to 14 days, even if you do not do anything.
 They sometimes last up to 6 weeks.
 The following steps can make you feel better:

 For canker sores: